NiallBunting/niallbunting.github.io/_posts/2019-02-10-dvorak-keyboard.markdown

 The download file is built following the instructions at [tarind.com][tarind].

-I've shared this keyboard layout to save you the effort of setting up the Dvorak keyboard on each new Windows machine—no need to download the keyboard creation tool separately.
+I've shared this keyboard layout to save you the effort of setting up the Dvorak keyboard on each new Windows machine.
+No need to download the keyboard creation tool separately.

 **[Download][download]**